On the classification of periodic weaves and universal cover of links in thickened surfaces: Periodic weaves and their corresponding links in thickened surfaces

-Now, it is necessary to demonstrate that there exists an infinite number of $\Sigma_g$-tiles, which means an infinite number of unit cells for any infinite planar diagram.
-A point in $\mathrm{Teich}(\Sigma_g)$, the Teichm\"uller space of $\Sigma_g$, represents the equivalence class of a marked surface $\Sigma_g$ of genus $g$.
-Therefore, from the above bijection, it corresponds to equivalent $\Sigma_g$-tiles that can generate isometric tilings, considering such a tile as a fundamental domain.
-But since any $\Sigma_g$-tile can be taken as a unit cell of a hyperbolic $\Sigma_g$-diagram, and that such a $\Sigma_g$-tile, up to equivalence, corresponds to a unique point in $\mathrm{Teich}(\Sigma_g)$, different $\Sigma_g$-diagrams correspond to different marked surfaces, and therefore are not isometric to the original $\Sigma_g$-tile.
-Moreover, given a marked surface $\Sigma_g$ of genus $g$ in $\mathrm{Teich}(\Sigma_g)$, by the action of an element of the mapping class group of $\Sigma_g$, denoted by $MCG(\Sigma_g)$, it is possible to change the marking.
-The \textit{Dehn twists} of $\Sigma_g$ are actually known as the simplest infinite-order elements of $MCG(\Sigma_g)$.
-Thus, the same Dehn twist, applied an infinite number of times to the given marked surface $\Sigma_g$ of $\mathrm{Teich}(\Sigma_g)$ will never give equivalent marked surfaces, nor isometric $\Sigma_g$-tiles.
-Therefore, there is an infinite number of weaving diagrams in $\mathbb{X}^2$ corresponding to the same weave, and for a given weave, any $\Sigma_g$-weaving diagram can be obtained from an arbitrarily chosen one by a sequence of Dehn twists of $\Sigma_g$ along its $\alpha_i$, $\beta_i$, and $\gamma_i$ curves \cite{ref17}, which are extensions of the meridians and longitudes of a torus. \\
+Now, to prove the existence and relation between infinitely many $S_g$-tiles, we start from an arbitrary point in $\mathrm{Teich}(S_g)$, the Teichm\"uller space of $S_g$, which represents the equivalence class of a marked surface $S_g$ of genus $g$.
+From the above bijection, $\mathrm{Teich}(S_g)$ corresponds to the equivalence class of isometric $S_g$-tiles, each corresponding to a unique point in $\mathrm{Teich}(S_g)$.
+Thus, if there exists a non-isometric $S_g$-tile that can be taken as a unit cell of the same hyperbolic weaving diagram, then it corresponds to a different marked surface and is not isometric to the original $S_g$-tile.
+However, there exists a relation between these different markings of $S_g$, characterized by its mapping class group $MCG(S_g)$, whose simplest infinite-order elements are known to be \textit{Dehn twists}, as in the torus case.
+Indeed, given any marked surface $S_g$ of genus $g$ in $\mathrm{Teich}(S_g)$, the marking can be changed by the action of any finite sequence of Dehn twists, which generates non-isometric corresponding $S_g$-tiles.
+Thus, this proves the existence of infinitely many weaving motifs for any periodic hyperbolic weaving diagram on $\mathbb{H}^2$.
+In other words, for any given periodic weaving diagram and a corresponding point lattice, every weaving motifs can be obtained from an arbitrarily chosen one by a finite sequence of Dehn twists of $S_g$ along its generating loop, which are extensions of the meridians and longitudes of a torus \cite{Lavasani}.
+Therefore, to define equivalence class of periodic weaves in terms of \textit{ambient isotopy} in the thickened hyperbolic plane, we can use the above arguments to encode the periodicity and the relation between all possible unit cells for a given lattice, which generalizes Definition~\ref{th:Doubly-R-Th}.

-As specified in \cite{ref9}, an \textit{ambient isotopy} of a weaving structure is any continuous deformation that preserves its periodicity.
-These deformations include homogeneous extensions, shear deformations, translations, rotations in space and, in addition to this, periodical deformations with the period equal to that of the structure.
-It is important to make that precise that since our weaves lie on surface times interval spaces, $\mathbb{X}^3 = \mathbb{E}^2 \times \mathrm{I}$ or $\mathbb{H}^2 \times \mathrm{I}$, then the ambient isotopy for weaves only allows deformations in such spaces. \\